BaTCAVe: Trustworthy Explanations for Robot Behaviors: METHOD

 \textbf{Input Concepts}: An input concept is a high-level, human interpretable attribute of robot inputs that the user believes is important to explain an action concept.
 These can be textures, colors, sizes, distances, directions, shapes, objects, etc. Input concepts can be defined based on engineers' intuition, prior knowledge, or the test cases an engineer or a legislative body is interested in.
-Additionally, since input concepts can be automatically extracted~\cite{ghorbani2019towards, fel2023craft, fel2024holistic,taparia2024explainableconceptgenerationvisionlanguage} or generated~\cite{taparia2024explainableconceptgenerationvisionlanguage} based on inputs, we consider concept discovery as out-of-scope for this paper.
+Additionally, since input concepts can be automatically extracted~\cite{ghorbani2019towards, fel2023craft, fel2024holistic} or generated~\cite{taparia2024explainableconceptgenerationvisionlanguage} based on inputs, we consider concept discovery as out-of-scope for this paper.
 While action concepts are defined as rules, an input concept, $C_I$, is defined by a collection of representative inputs, $\{\mathbf{x}_{C_I}\}_{m=1}^M$.
 For instance, $M$ images of stripes can be used to explain why an autonomous vehicle slowed down near a crosswalk.
-Activations at any layer can be computed by passing $\mathbf{x}_{C_I}$ through the neural network.